Legal

 9. Changes to This Policy

-If we make material changes to this policy, we will notify you by email or by a notice on the dashboard prior to the change taking effect.
-Continued use of the service after changes constitutes acceptance.
+If we make material changes to this policy, we will notify you by email and by a notice on the dashboard prior to the change taking effect.
+We will always publish the updated policy with a clear effective date and a changelog entry.
+Continued use of the service after the effective date constitutes acceptance.

 10. Contact